python-consulting/django-photologue/docs/pages/customising.rst

 Third-party contributions
 -------------------------
 Photologue has a 'contrib' folder that includes some useful tweaks to the base project.
-At the moment, we have just one contribution:

 Old-style templates
 ~~~~~~~~~~~~~~~~~~~